What are the Rockefeller Habits (and why use them)?

-Important in Mastering the Rockefeller Habit is bringing on middle managers.
+Important in Mastering the Rockefeller Habits is bringing on middle managers.
 It’s a fact that employees derive 85% of their employee engagement at work through their team, so it’s really important not to neglect middle managers.
-The exec team will always have a better view of core values and strategy and they need to share this through monthly meetings with the middle management layer.
+The executive team will always have a better view of core values and strategy, and they need to share this through monthly meetings with the middle management layer.

 4. Every facet of the organisation has a person assigned with accountability for ensuring goals are met

 One person is all too often in multiple boxes.
-Take the Chief Customer Officer as an example or even anyone accountable for client adiction.
+Take the Chief Customer Officer, or even anyone accountable for client addiction, as an example.
 Mostly there isn’t one in the organisations I coach.
-This function is being covered by a number of people, so no-one is really doing it well.
+This function is being covered by a number of people, so no one is really doing it well.
 It needs to be assigned.
-We’ll also go down the balance sheet and allocate someone to each of the main items.
+We’ll also go down the balance sheet and allocate someone to each main item.
 This gives clarity for who has overall accountability for each step.

 And if there’s no internal expertise for the capability you’ve targeted?
 Then create an advisory board and bring people in.